 Mürren is a very special place

-Mürren is one of those picture perfect villages in the Swiss Alps: there are no cars, mountains all around, and green slopes and forests.
+Mürren is one of those picture perfect villages in the Swiss Alps: there are mountains, forests and green meadows all around and there are no cars.
 You'll find many hiking trails here.
-In winter, there are many options for skiing, snowboarding and tobogganing.
-The Jungfrau region offers more than 200 km of pistes.
+In winter, there are plenty of options for skiing, snowboarding and tobogganing.
 Wengen, on the other side of the valley, offers a similar, but not identical experience.

 Mürren: one of the best snow resorts